ericPantarotto/react_completeGuide/_notes/notes.md

 Because it would mean that in the end, all your components just end up in the app component and all the other components are just wrapper components.

+### Introducing the Context API

+This `Context` feature offered by React is that you create a context value and that you then provide that value that you wrap this context, you could say around multiple Components,possibly around all Components of your app.

+**<span style='color: #875c5c'>IMPORTANT:** Now, the great thing about this `Context` value that you provide to multiple Components is that it can easily be connected to `State`.
+So, you can connect your React state to that context value which is provided to the entire application.

 <!---
 [comment]: it works with text, you can rename it how you want